Brendan Rodgers Preview, Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks' 4.67 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have a 4.65 team ERA that ranks 22nd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs surrendered (172 total, 1.3 per game).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs allowed (172 total, 1.2 per game).

-- The right-hander last appeared on Wednesday against the Los Angeles Dodgers, when he went five innings, allowing seven earned runs while giving up 12 hits.
+- In his last outing on Thursday against the Los Angeles Dodgers, the righty threw four innings, allowing five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.